 2 garlic cloves, finely chopped

-2 tsp fresh thyme leaves, plus extra sprigs to serve
+2 teaspoons fresh thyme leaves, plus extra sprigs to serve

-350g mixed mushrooms, small ones halved, large ones thickly sliced
+350g mixed mushrooms, small ones halved, large ones thickly slices

 For the mushroom stock: